Verner's law: Which applied first: Grimm's law or Verner's law?

 This chronological reordering would have far-reaching implications for the shape and development of the Proto-Germanic language.
 If Verner's law operated before Grimm's law, one would expect the voicing of Proto-Indo-European p, t, k, and kʷ to produce b, d, g, and gʷ, which would have been identical with the existing Proto-Indo-European voiced stops.
 Yet it is clear that consonants affected by Verner's law merged with the descendants of the Proto-Indo-European voiced aspirate stops, not of the plain voiced stops.
 The usual proposed explanation for this is to postulate aspiration in the voiceless stops of the dialect of Indo-European that gave rise to Proto-Germanic.

 Here is a table describing the sequence of changes in this alternative ordering:

 (This can however be bypassed in the glottalic theory framework, where the voiced aspirate stops are replaced with plain voiced stops, and plain voiced stops with glottalized stops.)

-Having Verner's law act before Grimm's law may help explain the little evidence that there is for the earliest Germanic phonology.
-If Grimm's law was operative only in the first century BCE and Verner's law applied after it (followed in turn by the shift of stress to initial syllables), then three dramatic changes would have had to happen in quick succession.
-Such a rapid set of language changes seems implausible to some scholars.

-Meanwhile, Noske (2012) argues that Grimm's Law and Verner's Law must have been part of a single bifurcating chain shift.
+Meanwhile, Noske argued that Grimm's Law and Verner's Law must have been part of a single bifurcating chain shift.

 Areal connections

 An exact parallel to Verner's law is found in the neighboring Finnic languages, where it forms a part of the system of consonant gradation: a single voiceless consonant (*p, *t, *k, *s) becomes weakened (*b, *d, *g; *h < *z) when occurring after an unstressed syllable.
 As word stress in Finnic is predictable (primary stress on the initial syllable, secondary stress on odd-numbered non-final syllables), and has remained so since Proto-Uralic, this change did not produce any alternation in the shape of word roots.
 However, it manifests in the shape of numerous inflectional or derivational suffixes, and is therefore called "suffixal gradation".

-Lauri Posti argued that suffixal gradation in Finnic represents Germanic influence, in particular reflecting the pronunciation of Proto-Finnic by a hypothetical Germanic-speaking superstrate (often assumed to account for the great number of Germanic loanwords already in Proto-Finnic).
-On the contrary, consonant gradation has also been viewed as inheritance from Proto-Uralic, as it occurs also in other Uralic languages.
+Consonant gradation has been viewed as inheritance from Proto-Uralic, as it occurs also in other Uralic languages.
 In particular, suffixal gradation under identical conditions also exists in Nganasan.
+However, Lauri Posti argued that suffixal gradation in Finnic represents Germanic influence, in particular reflecting the pronunciation of Proto-Finnic by a hypothetical Germanic-speaking superstrate (often assumed to account for the great number of Germanic loanwords already in Proto-Finnic).
 The possibility of the opposite direction of influence – from Finnic to Germanic – has also been suggested.